-Hopefully you won’t be so out of touch with your course work that you get blindsided by a failing grade.
-If you realize you’re on a collision course with academic disaster, you should meet with your professor (office hours, office hours, office hours!) and take advantage of any tutoring services available to you on campus.
+Hopefully you won’t be so out of touch with your coursework that you get blindsided by a failing grade.
+If you realize you’re on a collision course with academic disaster, you should meet with your professor (office hours are your friend!) and take advantage of any tutoring services available to you on campus.

 If it’s too late for that and you do end up with a failing grade, you should still talk to your professor and tutors to figure out where you went wrong and what you should do differently in the future.
 (In the event your academic performance suffered due to things out of your control, like a serious illness or a death in the family, you should, again, talk to your professors and academic advisor about your options.)

-One bad grade won’t end your college career, as long as you take steps to do better in the future.
-If you don’t take those steps, it can snowball.
-You don’t want to find yourself dropping out of school, with thousands of dollars in the hole and no degree to show for it.
+One bad grade won’t end your college career as long as you take steps to do better in the future.
+But if you don’t take those steps, it can snowball.
+You don’t want to find yourself dropping out of school with thousands of dollars in the hole and no degree to show for it.

 What if I get waitlisted?